captam3rica/gitNotes/Macintosh/handy_commands_and_file_locations.md

 ### User Modifications

+For the username to be an admin and add that user to the admin group wheel.

 `sudo dseditgroup -o edit -a $username_to_add -t user admin`
 `sudo dseditgroup -o edit -a $username_to_add -t user wheel`